Regulatory actions for Jan. 20, 2026

 Jan.
 20, 2026

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Abbott Labs, Cepheid.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Sobi.

 Briefs